top of page

 A: While I have illustrated stories and articles written by others, I have learned how to translate those words into my own visual language, without being too direct or obvious.
 I wanted to leave space for the viewer’s own thoughts and imagination.
 My role was simply to open a door to another world through my work.
 But whether and what stories are hidden behind them was not for me to decide, but for the viewers themselves.
 And that is still what I am striving for today.

 Q: In your ongoing series Excessive Consumption, how do you see the supermarket as a metaphor for the broader human condition, where the sheer number of options can both liberate and paralyze us?
-And personally, how do you relate to this experience?

-And yet, as I carried them home, a deeper question lingered: on what basis do we decide what to consume?
-Is my craving truly mine, or the echo of a commercial, an influencer, or a passing trend?
-Since that moment, the question has returned to me again and again—not only about food, but about so many choices in life: styling, relationships, careers.
-After almost two years, I still feel how much this shapes my own life and the lives of those I speak to about it.
-It continues to move me, and I am eager to keep observing, processing, and translating these reflections into more paintings.
-Q: Building on that idea, would you say your work is more about distilling excess into simplicity—or about embracing the complexity of it all?
+As I carried them home, a deeper question lingered: on what basis do we decide what to consume?
+Is my craving truly mine, or the echo of a commercial, an influencer, or a trend?
+Since then, this question has returned again and again, not only about food but about so many choices in life: styling, relationships, careers.
+After almost two years, I still feel how strongly it shapes my own life and the lives of those I speak to.
+It continues to move me, and I’m eager to keep observing, processing, and translating these reflections into more paintings.
+Q: Looking at your process and technique, how do you think about color in these works, especially when dealing with objects and environments that already have strong visual identities?

 A: Generally, I want to create a cold environment in my work.
-When I am thinking of the moments where I feel overwhelmed, it is mostly cold and tight—not much air and very packed.
+When I am thinking of the moments where I feel overwhelmed, it is mostly cold and tight, not much air and very packed.
 Therefore, I always start with a cold color base.
 Usually, I have a color scheme in mind when I start a new painting, and one of the joys of art is the freedom it gives me.
 For instance, a ketchup bottle can be painted red, blue, or any other color I choose.
 I can just paint these products in whatever color I want them to be.
-I love that part—the freedom to decide in my own way and, through it, to create my own reality.
+I love that part, the freedom to decide in my own way and, through it, to create my own reality.

 Everyday beauty | Oil on canvas | 50x60 cm | 06.2024